 Address: 3 Jalan Kledek, Singapore 199259

-Operating hours: Wednesday to Sunday—11AM to 5PM
+Operating hours: Tuesday to Sunday—10:00am to 5:00pm

 4. Box n Sticks

-Thanks to their pocket-friendly Japanese rice bowls, bento boxes and pasta, the restaurant has successfully lured in crowds of hungry diners over the years.
+Thanks to its pocket-friendly Japanese rice bowls, bento boxes and pasta, the restaurant has successfully lured in crowds of hungry diners over the years.
 Not just that.
 This place also exudes a retro charm, especially with its showa era posters and warm wooden interiors.

 Box n Sticks is an izakaya for a reason.
 If your intention is to have at least a beer or two while there, be sure to check with the staff on their Rollin Good Times offer.
 The promotion goes like this: Simply order a jug of beer and roll three dice at once.